 Now that you know how to replace it, it’s time to look at which are the best cabin filters available.
-I’ve chosen a random selection for different vehicles, but you’re almost guaranteed that you’ll find your vehicle under any of the manufacturers here.
+We’ve chosen a selection for different vehicles, but you’re almost guaranteed that you’ll find your vehicle under any of the manufacturers here.

 EPAuto CP285 Premium Activated Carbon Cabin Filter

 The CP285 filter from EPAuto contains baking soda and carbon which is said to enhance the HVAC system while giving you much cleaner air.
-It’s worth noting that some users have noticed that the number of pleats on the EPAuto filter differs from standard factory filters, although this does seem to be model specific – not all are different.
+It’s worth noting that some users have noticed that the number of pleats on the EPAuto filter differs from standard factory filters.
+This does seem to be model specific – not all are different.

-The baking soda is there to help absorb odors, not filter anything, and it’s a recognized way to do just that – baking soda is great for odor problems – the same as charcoal.
+The baking soda is there to help absorb odors, not filter anything.
+It’s a recognized way to do just that – baking soda is great for odor problems – the same as charcoal.

 FRAM CF10134 Cabin Air Filter

-This is actively branded with Arm & Hammer baking soda (not just any old baking soda), and as to whether that makes a difference or not … who knows!
-What is clear though is that the CF10134 filters out 98% of pollen, airborne contaminants and dust.
-The design allows for better air flow through the filter, giving an almost unrivalled performance.
+This is actively branded with Arm & Hammer baking soda (not just any old baking soda), and as to whether that makes a difference or not, who knows?
+What is clear though is that the CF10134 filters out 98% of pollen, airborne contaminants, and dust.
+The design allows for better airflow through the filter, giving an almost unrivaled performance.

 Thanks to the baking soda and carbon, it helps to reduce musty odors, which can be a big problem for certain cars, especially in states that are damp.
 Full installation instructions are included, as are QR codes for links to install videos.

-Mann are an OEM (Original Equipment Manufacturer) for Volkswagen, so you’re not buying a cheap replacement part, you’re buying genuine equipment.
+Mann is an OEM (Original Equipment Manufacturer) for Volkswagen, so you’re not buying a cheap replacement part, you’re buying genuine equipment.

-Thanks to the combination of mechanical, electrostatic and activated charcoal, this filter does nearly everything … pollen, dust, harmful gases, spores … definitely a high-performance cabin filter.
-Speaking of performance – the ‘low-flow’ resistance gives optimum ventilation, and life-long filtration performance throughout use.
+Thanks to the combination of mechanical, electrostatic and activated charcoal, this filter does nearly everything.
+It filters pollen, dust, harmful gases, and spores.
+It’s definitely a high-performance cabin filter.
+Speaking of performance, the ‘low-flow’ resistance gives optimum ventilation and life-long filtration performance throughout use.

 K&N VF2000 Washable and Reusable Cabin Air Filter

-K&N bring us something a little different – a washable and reusable cabin filter, K&N say it’s the first of its kind.
-Of course, K&N have made their name in air filtration, so it makes sense for them to extend their expertise in to cabin air filtration, but … and it’s a big … the prices are similar to their engine air filters.
+K&N bring us something a little different – a washable and reusable cabin filter.
+K&N say it’s the first of its kind.
+Of course, K&N has made their name in air filtration, so it makes sense for them to extend their expertise into cabin air filtration.
+But, the prices are similar to their engine air filters.

 Will the fact that you can reuse it offset that premium price tag?
-Maybe, but don’t forget that you’ll also need the ‘refresher kit’ to clean and treat the filter … you could be looking around at least six of the cheaper filters before you start getting benefit for the cost.
+Maybe, but don’t forget that you’ll also need the ‘refresher kit’ to clean and treat the filter.
+You could be looking around at least six of the cheaper filters before you start getting benefits for the cost.

-With that said, it helps to capture mildew, fungus, bacteria, spores, pollen, allergens and general odors … everything you don’t want to be breathing in, although some uses have made note of an acrid rubber smell when it gets hot.
+With that said, it helps to capture mildew, fungus, bacteria, spores, pollen, allergens, and general odors.
+Basically, everything you don’t want to be breathing in.
+Although, in some cases, people have made note of an acrid rubber smell when it gets hot.